The Bridge

 Using the GUI flasher tool from Bliss-Box.

-Alternitivly there is a graphical interface to the DFU.
-Itis the same process using the same executable but it called via the GUI flash tool.
+Alternatively there is a graphical interface to the DFU.
+Itis the same process using the same executable but it is called via the GUI flash tool.
 This is found on our download page.

 General Usage

 The Bridges is powered up by the console unless otherwise specified.
 When first plugged in (if using a non USB console) it will detect the console.
 During this time you should not be using the controller.
 Otherwise, the Bliss-Box may mis-detect its controller.
 The best rule of thumb is to wait 3 seconds after you plug it in.
-If something does not work, unplug the Bride for the console and plug it back it waiting 3 seconds.
+If something does not work, unplug the Bride from the console and plug it back in and waiting 3 seconds again.

 Supported Consoles: (Note this list will grow as consoles are added to the firmware)